Thomas Rowell Leavitt

-Thomas Rowell "Tom" Leavitt (June 30, 1834 – May 21, 1891) was an member of the Church of Jesus Christ of Latter-day Saints and the founding settler of Leavitt, Alberta, Canada, which the former Utah sheriff and marshal founded at age 53 after an arduous 800 mi journey in covered wagons, fleeing a crackdown on polygamy that sent fellow members of The Church of Jesus Christ of Latter-day Saints across the border to Mexico and Canada.
+Thomas Rowell "Tom" Leavitt (June 30, 1834 – May 21, 1891) was a member of the Church of Jesus Christ of Latter-day Saints and the founding settler of Leavitt, Alberta, Canada, which the former Utah sheriff and marshal founded at age 53 after an arduous 800 mi journey in covered wagons, fleeing a crackdown on polygamy that sent fellow members of The Church of Jesus Christ of Latter-day Saints across the border to Mexico and Canada.

 Early life

 Leavitt was born at Hatley, Lower Canada, on June 30, 1834, the son of Jeremiah Leavitt and his wife Sarah Sturdevant Leavitt.
-Jeremiah Leavitt had been born at Grantham, New Hampshire, in 1797, and married Sarah Sturdevant of Grafton County, New Hampshire, on March 6, 1817 in Vermont.
+Jeremiah Leavitt had been born at Grantham, New Hampshire, in 1797, and married Sarah Sturdevant of Grafton County, New Hampshire, on March 6, 1817, in Vermont.
 Shortly after their marriage, the couple departed for Hatley, only 15 mi from the Canada–Vermont border, where farmer Jeremiah Leavitt was attracted by the rich soil and plentiful timber.
 At the time of his immigration to Canada, the area around Hatley was fresh from control of Iroquois Native American tribes.
 Leavitt cleared his new acreage, on which he built a log cabin, and began raising an eventual family of 10 children.

 In subsequent years, Jeremiah Leavitt and his wife Sarah joined the Latter-day Saints (Mormons) led by Joseph Smith.
 Thomas Rowell Leavitt was 16 months old when his parents pulled up stakes to follow Franklin Chamberlain, a Mormon convert who had married Lydia, the oldest child in the Leavitt family.
 The family returned to the United States, having been converted by Mormon missionaries who swept across eastern Canada on orders of Smith.
 The Leavitt family remained only briefly in New England, before launching themselves in 1835 towards Kirtland, Ohio, the gathering place of increasing crowds of Mormon converts.